ivanarganda/weather_app/README.md

 ### Additional Information

-- **Material-UI:** This project utilizes Material-UI for building React components with Material Design.
+- **Material-UI:** You can use Material-UI for building React components with Material Design but in this case it is done with tailwind
-- **Material Icons:** Material Icons are used for providing icons in the user interface.
-- **JSON-Server:** JSON-Server is used to simulate a REST API based on a JSON file.
-The `db.json` file in the `server` folder acts as the database for this simulation.
 - **Tailwind CSS:** Tailwind CSS is used for styling the application.
 You can customize Tailwind CSS according to your project requirements by modifying the `tailwind.config.js` file.

 ### Contributing